Bliksempie/fractured-world/chronicles/006-01-fragments-of-wisdom-the-americas.md

 > "There is a second Manhattan.
 It's buried in frost and twilight, mirrored below the East River.
 They call it the Quiet Borough.
 Some say it never fell.
 Some say no one inside knows the world ended."

-*If analyzed, this fragment modifies the Living Chronicle to acknowledge the “mirrored zone” theory, unlocking potential encounter threads tied to dual locations.*
+*If analyzed, this fragment modifies the Living Chronicle to acknowledge the "mirrored zone" theory, unlocking potential encounter threads tied to dual locations.*
 <!-- /fragment-meta -->

 <!-- fragment-meta